Massive-Wiki/massive-wiki/A Day in the Life.md

 It's possible to use many different tools and practices with Massive Wiki, which is one of its strengths.

-However, as sort of a "best practices" overview, here are tools and practices many of us day-to-day with our Massive Wikis.
+However, as sort of a "best practices" overview, here are tools and practices many of us use day-to-day with our Massive Wikis.

 - Have more than one Massive Wiki, for different topics, or to collaborate with different groups of people, or to keep some information private and make other information public.
 - Use Obsidian and the Obsidian Git plugin.
 The Obsidian user community is great, as is Eleanor Konik's [Obsidian Roundup](https://www.eleanorkonik.com/tag/roundup/).
 (Pulsar Edit is a good choice, too.)